-You must not be given Ceftriaxone if:
+You must not been given Ceftriaxone for injection:

-- You are allergic to ceftriaxone or any of the other ingredients of this medicine (listed in section 6). - · You have had a sudden or severe allergic reaction to penicillin or similar antibiotics (such as cephalosporins, carbapenems or monobactams).
-The signs include sudden swelling of the throat or face which might make it difficult to breath or swallow, sudden swelling of the hands, feet and ankles, and a severe rash that develops quickly.
+- if you are allergic to ceftriaxone or any of the other ingredients of this medicine (listed in section 6). - if you have had a sudden or severe allergic reaction to penicillin or similar antibiotics (such as cephalosporins, carbapenems or monobactams).
+The signs include sudden swelling of the throat or face which might make it difficult to breath or swallow, sudden swelling

-· You are allergic to lidocaine and you are to be given Ceftriaxone as an injection into a muscle.
+• if you are allergic to lidocaine and you are to be given Ceftriaxone for injection as an injection into a muscle.

-Ceftriaxone must not be given to babies if:
+Ceftriaxone for injection must not be given to babies if:

-The baby is premature.

-• The baby is newborn (up to 28 days of age) and has certain blood problems or jaundice (yellowing of the skin or the whites of the eyes) or is to be given a product that contains calcium into their vein.
+- The baby is premature. - The baby is newborn (up to 28 days of age) and has certain blood problems or jaundice (yellowing of the skin or the whites of the eyes) or is to be given a product that contains calcium into their vein.